awsdocs/amazon-connect-admin-guide/doc_source/use-attribs-ccp.md

 To access the attribute directly from a Lambda function, use $\.External\.AttributeName\.
 If the attribute is stored to a user\-defined attribute from a **Set contact attributes** block, use $\.Attributes\.AttributeName\.

-For example, included with your Amazon Connect instance, there is a contact flow named “Sample note for screenpop\.”
-In this contact flow, a **Set contact attributes** block is used to create an attribute from a text string\.
+For example, included with your Amazon Connect instance, there is a flow named "Sample note for screenpop\."
+In this flow, a **Set contact attributes** block is used to create an attribute from a text string\.
 The text, as an attribute, can be passed to the CCP to display a note to an agent\.